 • Performed an analysis between historical accrual and actualexpenses incurred for the previous periods.

-Contingent liabilities / provisions in relation to tax Litigations (as described in Note 24(A), and 31(d) and 31(e) and 32of the Financial statements)
+Contingent liabilities / provisions in relation to tax Litigations (as described in Note 24(A), and 31(e) and 32 of the

 Significant judgements and estimates arerequired to assess impact of these litigationson the financial position, results of operationsand cash flows.